m5evt/linhpsdr/README.md

 ### Development environment

-Development and testing has been run on Ubuntu 17.10 and Ubuntu 18.04.
+Development and testing has been run on Ubuntu and Arch Linux.
 If run on early versions there may be a problem with GTK not supporting the gtk_menu_popup_at_pointer function vfo.c.
 For information on MacOS support see [MacOS.md](./MacOS.md).

 ### Prerequisites for building